‘Teen Mom 2’: Kailyn Forbids Javi From Being With Isaac After Scary Incident

 Teen Mom 2 drama is heating up thanks to Kailyn Lowry and Javi Marroquin’s divorce.
 The couple, who are battling it out on screen and off screen, have fans talking about their rocky relationship since splitting late last year.
 Things have gotten so bad that Kailyn and her ex-boyfriend, Jo Rivera, recently decided that Javi was not to be alone with their son, Isaac.

-According to Wet Paint, during this week’s all new episode of Teen Mom 2, Kailyn Lowry was seen talking about a scary incident she had with Javi Marroquin.
-Kail revealed to producers that Javi basically came into her home against her wishes by sneaking in through the basement doors while she was home with a friend and her sons.
-Kail was reportedly very upset by Javi entering the home they once shared without her permission, and the couple got into a fight.
+According to Wet Paint, during this week’s all-new episode of Teen Mom 2, Kailyn Lowry was seen talking about a scary incident she had with Javi Marroquin.
+Kail revealed to producers that Javi came into her home against her wishes by sneaking in through the basement doors while she was home with a friend and her sons.
+Kailyn was reportedly very upset by Javi entering the home they once shared without her permission, and the couple got into a fight.
 The incident led Lowry to call Jo Rivera, who lives very close to her, so that he could pick up their son, Isaac, to keep him away from the drama.

 “He went through all my drawers.
 I think he was trying to see if someone lived here,” Kailyn told her producer.
 I got upset because he wouldn’t leave.
 I called the police, he told me there’s nothing I can do about it until the divorce is finalized.”